hjstephan86/bloggg/README.md

 To describe a sequence of statements in Verilog do not use "always @(posedge CLK) begin", since it does not necessarily require all following statements to be executed in a sequence.
 To describe a sequence of statements use the keyword "seq".
 If the keyword "seq" is not used, the following statements are executed in parallel.

-FPGA constraints files have to have a standardardized format for all FPGA vendors like Xilinx, Intel, Lattice.
+FPGA constraints files have to have a standardized format for all FPGA vendors like Xilinx, Intel, Lattice.

 The Universal Verification Methodology (UVM) is a RTL verification network in the IC industry.
 It allows engineers to reuse testbench components across testbenches and provides a standardized testbench structure.
 IEEE defined the UVM in the IEEE Standard for Universal Verification Methodology Language Reference Manual.
 The official GitHub repository is here: https://github.com/pyuvm/pyuvm.